 I can’t believe I’m baking my Venezuelan almond cookies (aka polvorosas de almendra.)
-I say this because today begins what, for me, is, no doubt, the busiest time of the year.
-So, baking these delicious almond āpolvorositasā is a true luxury.
+I say this because today begins what is undoubtedly the busiest time of the year for me.
+So, baking these delicious almond “polvorositas” is a true luxury.

 Note: This recipe is part of a partnership with Verizon’s Care Smart.
 Thanks to the Amazon Associates Program and other affiliate programs, I receive compensation for the products sold through the affiliate links in this post at no cost to the buyer.